Each graduating student is required to submit an E-Portfolio. The E-Portfolio should include all the following items:

 Each sample artifact or evidence should be prefaced with an evaluative statement.
 An evaluative statement is a brief statement of the motivation for and circumstances under which the item was produced.
 Students can indicate in the evaluative statement what the item represents in terms of learning outcome proficiency, personal and professional growth, its relationship to a professional knowledge base, or its meaning as to why it was included in the E-Portfolio.
 About 5-6 sentences are needed for each evaluative statement.
-Please use this fillable pdf to add and submit your evaluative statements.
+Please use this document to add and submit your evaluative statements.